-While Truvada and Truvada PrEP has proven effective in the treatment and prevention of HIV/AIDS, there are still a number of risks that come with taking this medication.
+While Truvada and Truvada PrEP has proven effective in treating and preventing HIV/AIDS, there are still several risks that come with taking this medication.
 Some of the common Truvada side effects include:

 - Chronic, recurrent headaches that could make it hard for someone to focus or sleep